About the Wholesale Electricity Market (WEM)

 - Encourage the taking of measures to manage the amount of electricity used and when it is used.

 The Rule Change Panel is responsible for the administration and decision-making functions for changes to the WEM Rules.

-The following information regarding associated WEM Rule administration processes is available from the Rule Change Panel’s website:
+The following information regarding associated WEM Rule administration processes is available from the Energy Policy WA’s website:

 - an overview of the rule change process and instructions for proposing a rule change;

 - details and relevant documentation for all Rule Change Proposals that are under consideration or have been considered by the Rule Change Panel or the IMO;

 - various public reports related to consultations issued by the Rule Change Panel or the IMO.

 The WEM Rules, which establish the structure and processes that constitute the WEM, were developed by the Office of Energy (now known as Energy policy WA), with substantial support from a number of expert teams comprising industry and Government representatives.

 The design for the WEM comprises a wholesale electricity trading component and a capacity component.
 The WEM Design Summary explains the design in detail.